 Congratulations!
 Now you know how to make an effective squeeze page.

 The best squeeze page templates

-When it comes to landing page design and squeeze page template, it’s not a “one-size-fits-all” kind of discussion.
+When it comes to landing page design and squeeze page/capture page templates, it’s not a “one-size-fits-all” kind of discussion.
 The truth is, it’s highly variable.
 Your audience, where they are in their buyer’s journey, along with the nature of your product/ service will all determine how to structure your page and what features to include.